open-telemetry/opentelemetry-go/website_docs/getting-started.md

 OpenTelemetry requires a meter provider to be initialized in order to create instruments that will generate metrics.
 The way metrics are exported depends on the used system.
 For example, prometheus uses a pull model, while OTLP uses a push model.
 In this document we use an stdout exporter which uses the latter.
 Thus we need to create a push controller that will periodically push the collected metrics to the exporter.

-To create a meter provider, add the following code to your `main.go` file -
+To create a meter provider, add the following code to your `main.go` file:

 ```go
 	metricExporter, err := stdoutmetric.New(